 An extremely popular collaboration tool used in organizations all over the globe, Slack has integrated video conferencing features.
 If your organization is not using Slack, adopting it for video conferencing probably doesn't make much sense.
 But, if you are already utilizing Slack, it is an easy way to make quick calls.

 Video conferencing is an add-on to the functionality of Slack and can be a great tool for integrating hybrid teams.
-One-on-one video chat is part of Slack's free account offerings and you can Slack with up to 15 people if you start a call from a channel, but for larger meetings, customized enterprise pricing is necessary, which requires a customizable quote.
+One-on-one video chat is part of Slack's free account offerings.
+Monthly pricing for small teams starts at $8.75 per month, and the business plan is $15 a month, both of which include Slack huddle videos for up to 50 people.
+Additional capabilities require a customized quote for enterprise pricing.

 4. BigBlueButton